acgetchell/mundus-atrox/src/journals/seventh.md

 *Gundren* recognizes the sword and armor as Sildar’s, who he says will probably want it back.
 For the time being, I take the chain mail and *Viker* takes the sword.

 There is a large beast trapped in the castle. *Benjamin* wants to open the door.
 I do not!
 *Benjamin* starts digging and we see a paw digging from the other side!
 Its head comes out and we see that it’s an Owl Bear.
-Now it’s completely out, sees us, meanders over, and starts snacking on the remains of a goblin.
+Now it’s completely out, sees us, meanders over, and starts snacking on the remains of a Goblin.
 A few of us go to explore the room it came from.
 We move 30 ft toward a different corridor and attempt to go around the Owl Bear, which starts growling at us. *Steve* tries to sneak around the Owl Bear, but his Stealth roll fails.
 So, he uses Luck but fails again.
 He is forced to step carefully back and move through another corridor.
 The Owl Bear stops growling and turns back to it's Goblin.
 We follow *Steve*.
 We can still hear growling and shuffling but it gets fainter. *Viker*, who is waiting outside the castle, sees the Owl Bear run off.